 This is one area many second-hand car buyers forget to think about.
 They might do a great deal on the purchase price but then discover it costs a fortune to insure their car.
-Based on our data, these are the Top 5 most popular models for Annual Comprehensive Insurance Premiums under $500:
+Based on our data, these are the top 5 most popular models for Annual Comprehensive Insurance Premiums under $500:

 2. HAS IT BEEN KEPT IN A GARAGE?

 Naturally, cars that are kept outside are more prone to the effects of nature, which can age them beyond their years.
 If you can, it’s a good idea to find out if the car lived in a secure garage overnight.
-It’ll mean they’re less susceptible to unseen rust and weather damage.
+It’ll mean it’s less susceptible to unseen rust and weather damage.

-According to our data, these are the 5 Top Cars for being regularly garaged.
+According to our data, these are the 5 top cars for being regularly garaged: